amplication/opentelemetry-nestjs/README.md

 ## Configuration

-This is a basic configuration without any trace and metric exporter, but includes default metrics and injectors
+This is a basic configuration without any trace and metric exporter, but includes default metrics and instrumentation

 ```ts
 import { OpenTelemetryModule } from '@helveg/opentelemetry-nestjs';